kevinnza/setupvarious/setup-ci-ubuntu-jenkins.md

 $ sudo ufw enable
 ````

-Make note of the initial administrator password
+Display the initial admin password.
+You will need this for the next step
 ````
 $ sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ````